Heavy police presence as hundreds gather in Ottawa for day 2 of ‘Rolling Thunder’

 One arrest: #RollingThunderOttawa #cdnpoli pic.twitter.com/SWE9EIHJZk— Cristina Tenaglia (@cristina_CP24) April 30, 2022

 Officers from the Ottawa Police Service, OPP, RCMP and municipal police forces have been deployed across the downtown core to monitor the weekend protest.
-Interim Chief Steve Bell says residents can expect to see more street closures in the downtown core today.
+Bell says residents can expect to see more street closures in the downtown core Saturday and Sunday.

 “We have the plans in place to manage what will occur today.
 We have the resources on the ground here in Ottawa ready to be utilized if there are issues,” Bell told Newstalk 580 CFRA Saturday morning.